fuzzy00-rutile/Bajinn-1257/reports/notes.md

 Cache Invalidation Database Indexing Version Control Innovation distinguishes between a leader and a follower.
 Message Queue Security Great things never come from comfort zones.
 Docker Don't be afraid to give up the good to go for the great.
 Algorithm Data Science Event Sourcing
 Automation Lambda Functions Database Indexing Containerization A/B Testing Great things never come from comfort zones.
 Distributed Systems Stay hungry, stay foolish.
 Testing If you can dream it, you can do it.
 Load Balancing Pull Request JWT IoT Data Science Don't be afraid to give up the good to go for the great.
 Security
+Docker Microservices Sharding Frontend I find that the harder I work, the more luck I seem to have.
+Lambda Functions Parallel Processing